Fashion and clothing in the Philippines: 1990s

 Fashion in the 1990s was a laid back version of the 1980s fashion.
-This decade saw the beginning of the influence of rock music to mainstream fashion.
-Despite being impractical for tropical weather, men started to wear dark, simple and mostly oversized clothes, moving away to the brightly colored clothes of the 1980s.
+This decade saw the beginning of the influence of grunge and rap music to mainstream fashion.
+Despite being impractical for tropical weather, but also taking advantage on the increase of affordable air conditioners, men started to wear dark, simple and mostly oversized clothes, moving away to the brightly colored clothes of the 1980s.
 Women also wore loose, simple and casual clothing such as oversized shirts, denim shorts, denim jeans, simple blouses and sneakers.
 Skirts weren't as popular as denim throughout the decade.

 Men's hairstyles also changed as they grew their hair longer for the first time since the decade of the 1970s.
 Also, a hairstyle called cachupoy was considered popular among teenage boys.
 It was a straight hairstyle that has a middle parting at the center, most teen celebrities sported this kind of hairstyle.

 It was also the decade when people from all social classes wore the same style of clothes, with people having a hard time distinguishing who was from the upper class or from the lower class as everyone opted for a simple, laid-back style of dressing.